Managing Campaigns in ZipTier

 - Test overall page performance — if the page is slow, users may drop off before engaging.

-Lead capture issues
+User information capture issues

 - Simplify the form if required fields are too restrictive and causing drop-offs.